awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 The following condition allows access for every principal in the `o-a1b2c3d4e5` organization, regardless of their parent OU\.

 ```
-"Condition" : { "ForAnyValues:StringLike" : {
+"Condition" : { "ForAnyValue:StringLike" : {
      "aws:PrincipalOrgPaths":["o-a1b2c3d4e5/*"]
 }}
 ```

 `aws:PrincipalOrgPaths` is a multivalued condition key\.
 Multivalued keys include one or more values in a list format\.
 The result is a logical `OR`\.
-When you use multiple values with the `ForAnyValues` condition operator, the principal's path must match one of the paths listed in the policy\.
+When you use multiple values with the `ForAnyValue` condition operator, the principal's path must match one of the paths listed in the policy\.
 For policies that include multiple values for a single key, you must enclose the conditions within brackets like an array \("Key":\["Value1", "Value2"\]\)\.
 You should also include these brackets when there is a single value\.
 For more information about multivalued condition keys, see [Creating a Condition with Multiple Keys or Values](reference_policies_multi-value-conditions.md)\.

 ```
     "Condition": {
-        "ForAnyValues:StringLike": {
+        "ForAnyValue:StringLike": {
             "aws:PrincipalOrgPaths": [
                 "o-a1b2c3d4e5/r-f6g7h8i9j0example/ou-def0-awsbbbbb/*",
                 "o-a1b2c3d4e5/r-f6g7h8i9j0example/ou-jkl0-awsddddd/*"